Mitosis: Preprophase (plant cells)

-In plant cells only, prophase is preceded by a pre-prophase stage.
+In plant cells only, prophase is preceded by a preprophase stage.
 In highly vacuolated plant cells, the nucleus has to migrate into the center of the cell before mitosis can begin.
 This is achieved through the formation of a phragmosome, a transverse sheet of cytoplasm that bisects the cell along the future plane of cell division.
 In addition to phragmosome formation, preprophase is characterized by the formation of a ring of microtubules and actin filaments (called preprophase band) underneath the plasma membrane around the equatorial plane of the future mitotic spindle.
 This band marks the position where the cell will eventually divide.
 The cells of higher plants (such as the flowering plants) lack centrioles; instead, microtubules form a spindle on the surface of the nucleus and are then organized into a spindle by the chromosomes themselves, after the nuclear envelope breaks down.
 The preprophase band disappears during nuclear envelope breakdown and spindle formation in prometaphase.

 Prophase

 During prophase, which occurs after G2 interphase, the cell prepares to divide by tightly condensing its chromosomes and initiating mitotic spindle formation.
 During interphase, the genetic material in the nucleus consists of loosely packed chromatin.
 At the onset of prophase, chromatin fibers condense into discrete chromosomes that are typically visible at high magnification through a light microscope.
 In this stage, chromosomes are long, thin, and thread-like.
 Each chromosome has two chromatids.
 The two chromatids are joined at the centromere.

 Gene transcription ceases during prophase and does not resume until late anaphase to early G1 phase.
 The nucleolus also disappears during early prophase.

-Close to the nucleus of animal cells are structures called centrosomes, consisting of a pair of centrioles surrounded by a loose collection of proteins.
+Close to the nucleus of an animal cell are structures called centrosomes, consisting of a pair of centrioles surrounded by a loose collection of proteins.
 The centrosome is the coordinating center for the cell's microtubules.
 A cell inherits a single centrosome at cell division, which is duplicated by the cell before a new round of mitosis begins, giving a pair of centrosomes.
 The two centrosomes polymerize tubulin to help form a microtubule spindle apparatus.
 Motor proteins then push the centrosomes along these microtubules to opposite sides of the cell.
 Although centrosomes help organize microtubule assembly, they are not essential for the formation of the spindle apparatus, since they are absent from plants, and are not absolutely required for animal cell mitosis.